 “Sec.
 31e.
 Turnover of District-funded housing vouchers.”.

+(b) Section 8f(d)(3) (D.C.
+Official Code § 4-753.08(d)(3)) is amended as follows:

+(1) Designate the existing text as subparagraph (A).

+(2) A new subparagraph (B) is added to read as follows:

+“(B) Notwithstanding subparagraph (A) of this paragraph, in Fiscal Year 2027, the loss of rental assistance through the District of Columbia Housing Authority’s Emergency Housing Voucher (EHV) program due to lack of continued funding for the EHV program shall constitute an emergency situation.”.

-(b) Section 18 (D.C.
+(c) Section 18 (D.C.
 Official Code § 4-754.32) is amended by adding a new subsection (d) to read as follows:

 “(d) Notwithstanding any other provision of law, the Department may not require a provider that receives federal funding to support survivors of domestic violence to adopt program rules that require the provider or a client of the provider to engage in any action inconsistent with the terms of the provider’s federal grant award or any term or condition of the federal grant’s retention or renewal.
 In developing program rules for or with providers of services to survivors of domestic violence, the Department shall endeavor to avoid conflicts between program rules and federal law governing eligibility for domestic violence grants, including the Family Violence Prevention and Services Act, approved December 20, 2010 (124 Stat.
 3484; 42 U.S.C.
 10401 et seq.), and the Violence Against Women and Department of Justice Reauthorization Act of 2005, approved January 5, 2006 (119 Stat.
 2964; 34 U.S.C. § 12291 et seq.).”.

-(c) New sections 31c, 31d, and 31e are added to read as follows:
+(d) New sections 31c, 31d, and 31e are added to read as follows:

 “Sec.
 31c.
 Deployment of District-funded housing vouchers in Fiscal Year 2027.

-“(a)(1) In Fiscal Year 2027, the Department shall refer 26 families participating in the Family Re-Housing Stabilization Program (“FRSP”) whose annual household incomes are at or below 30% of the median family income for the Washington DC Metropolitan Area, as determined by the U.S. Department of Housing and Urban Development, to the District of Columbia Housing Authority (“DCHA”) to be matched to the 26 new Local Rent Supplement Program (“LRSP”) vouchers funded in the Fiscal Year 2027 Local Budget Act of 2026, passed on 2nd reading on DATE (Enrolled version of Bill 26-659).
+“(a)(1) In Fiscal Year 2027, the Department shall refer 26 families participating in the Family Re-Housing Stabilization Program (“FRSP”) whose annual household incomes are at or below 30% of the median family income for the Washington DC Metropolitan Area, as determined by the U.S. Department of Housing and Urban Development, to the District of Columbia Housing Authority (“DCHA”) to be given the exclusive opportunity to apply for the 26 new Local Rent Supplement Program (“LRSP”) vouchers funded in the Fiscal Year 2027 Local Budget Act of 2026, passed on 2nd reading on June 23, 2026 (Enrolled version of Bill 26-659).

 “(2) The Department shall prioritize which families to refer to DCHA under paragraph (1) of this subsection by assessing whether the totality of a family’s circumstances renders a match to a permanent housing subsidy without supportive services appropriate.
 In assessing the totality of the circumstances, the Department shall consider: